 Senior Project Officer (Water Resource Management and Agriculture)

-Piseth joined ADB in July 2008 and manages projects in the water, agriculture and natural resources sector.
-Piseth has worked in Lao PDR, Myanmar, and the Philippines.
-He has been accredited for Procurement of Goods and Works at ADB since 2014.
-Prior to joining ADB, he was a Senior Program Officer at DANIDA, in charge of two Natural Resources and Environment Programs.
-He also worked as a researcher at the Cambodia Development Resource Institute (CDRI) where he prepared several working papers.
-Piseth holds a Master’s degree in Economics from the School of Oriental and African Studies, University of London, UK, and a Bachelor’s degree in Economics from the Institute of Economics, Cambodia.
+Piseth joined ADB in July 2008 and manages projects in the agriculture and natural resources sector.
+He has also worked in Lao PDR, Myanmar, and the Philippines and has been accredited for procurement of goods and works services at ADB since 2014.
+Before joining ADB, he was a Senior Program Officer at the Danish International Development Agency (DANIDA), where he was in charge of two natural resource and environment programs.
+He also worked as a researcher at the Cambodia Development Resource Institute (CDRI), where he prepared several working papers.
+Piseth is one of a handful of Cambodians who have received a Swedish International Development Cooperation Agency (SIDA) scholarship.
+He has a master’s degree in Economics from the University of London’s School of Oriental and African Studies, United Kingdom, and a bachelor’s degree in Economics from the Economic Institute of Cambodia (EIC).

 Sophea MAR (Mr)

 Senior Social Sector Officer

 Sophea joined ADB in 2003 and serves as a Project Officer and Co-Mission Leader for projects and programs in education and skills development.
 Before joining ADB, Sophea was the National Program Manager for the International Labor Organization (ILO) in Cambodia and Chief Technical Advisor for the ILO in Bangladesh (2009 to 2011) during his special leave from the ADB.
 Before that, he worked for Cambodia’s Ministry of Social Affairs, Labor and Veteran Affairs.
 Sophea has a Master of Business Administration, specializing in Human Resource Management from Charles Sturt University, Australia.

 Chamroen OUCH (Mr)